 - It also acts as a base for comparing the actual cost incurred, with that of the estimated or budgeted cost, to find out any deviations and take the necessary corrective actions.

-- The preparation of a cost statement is an important document for the application of kaizen costing in the business.
+- The preparation of a cost statement is an essential document for the application of kaizen costing in the business.

 - A cost statement provides for the adjustments of the opening and closing stocks of: